-Because you aren't sailing dead downwind, you may need to trim your main sail in to draw for higher reaching angles.
+Because you aren't sailing dead downwind, you may need to trim your main sail in to draw for higher-reaching angles.
 Don't leave it eased to the shrouds and forget about it, check shape and telltales to keep it full.

 Cruising sailors may lock off the spin sheet and only make adjustments for big wind shifts, or turn the boat to keep the sail curled.
-Racing sailors constantly trim the spinnaker for optimum position, and work closely with the person at the helm to keep the boat at the hottest angle with the sail full.
+Racing sailors constantly trim the spinnaker for the optimum position and work closely with the person at the helm to keep the boat at the hottest angle with the sail full.

 Trimming a symmetrical kite involves trimming both the sail and the pole.
-The pole lets you keep a firm grip on the opening of the sail, and you can keep the opening of the sail perpendicular to the wind for maximum draw.
+The pole lets you keep a firm grip on the opening of the sail, and you can keep the opening of the sail perpendicular to the wind for the maximum draw.

 Set the pole parallel to the water on the windward side.
 Adjust the pole car on the mast of needed, and set the topping lift and pole downhaul to keep the pole parallel.
 For lighter air, a higher pole gives more power, but a lower pole can give more speed in heavier conditions.

 Trim the guy to keep the pole perpendicular to the wind.
 If you're sailing deep downwind, the guy should be all the way back with the pole nearly to the shrouds.
 But for tighter reaching in light air, ease the guy to let the pole travel forward to stay perpendicular to the wind.